ThomasDev-de/bs-toast/README.md

 ## 4. Example

-Here is an example of how to use the `bsToast.js`:
+Here is an example of how to use the `bsToast`.:

 ```javascript
 $(document).ready(function() {